zjiaqi725/FLAIR/README.md

 # Dances with Drifts: Efficient and Effective In-Context Adaptation to Concept Drift for Structured Data

-This repository contains the code for the paper "In-Context Adaptation to Concept Drift for Learned Database Operations".
+This repository contains the code for the paper "In-Context Adaptation to Concept Drift for Learned Database Operations" ICML 2025.
 <p align="center">
 <img src="https://github.com/zjiaqi725/FLAIR/blob/main/fig/Overview.png" width="1000">
 </p>